LCR-ADS-Lab/ASC-Treebank/docs/source/ASC guideline.rst

 ******
 CAUS_MOT
 ******
 * The **caused-motione** (CAUS_MOT) ASC is one of the complex transitive constructions, which include three arguments.
 The construction involves an *agent* that causes a *theme* to move along a path designated by a directional phrase (Goldberg, 1999).
 Semantically, this construction is inclusive of both direct and indirect causation.
-In the training set, the verbs *put*, *take*, and *send* appeared most frequently.
+The verbs *put*, *take*, and *send* appear frequently with this construction in the EWT/ASCT.

   * **Syntactic frame (example)**: Subj-V-Obj-PP